North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Potable Water.
 Pit Toilets.
 Campground.
 Mule Correl.

-Probably one of the highlights of this north rim to south rim hike was here - approaching Indian Garden.
+Probably one of the highlights of this incredible Grand Canyon hiking trail is the approach to the Indian Garden.
 Large cottonwood trees, roaring water over rocks and a well established campground are an oasis.

-Indian Garden was used by Native Americans until 1903 when a campground was built there by Ralph Cameron (one of the early pioneers who built the Bright Angel Trail).
+The Grand Canyon Indian Garden was used by Native Americans until 1903 when a campground was built there by Ralph Cameron (one of the early pioneers who built the Bright Angel Trail).
 He planted the massive cottonwood trees that dominate this area.
+This area is now called Havasupai Gardens in honor of the Havasupai people forced to leave their sacred lands.

 If you have time (and the energy), hike the 1.5 mile side trip to Plateau Point.
 We didn’t have either the day we hiked this.
 It’s on my to do list for next time!